 It is entirely possible to train a dog yourself without ever visiting a professional dog trainer or attending a puppy class.

-Having said that, help from a good trainer is invaluable and will make training your dog much easier.
-Check out our information on finding the right dog trainer for your Labrador
+Having said that, help from a good positive reinforcement trainer is invaluable and will make training your dog much easier.

 #19 Find the right information

-This tip is not quite so important, because your are here, after all!
+This tip is not quite so important, because you are here, after all!
 There is a mountain of information on this website to help you.